Overview

 Credit and Non-Credit Options available

 Participants enrolled in the non-credit option will receive a Letter of Completion with course hours to be applied towards professional development hours (with administrator approval).
 For-credit registration is facilitated through George Mason Continuing Professional Education.
+Those who register for the Auditor option participate in the ensemble and all lectures, but will not participate in conducting rounds.

 Wind Band Conducting Symposium course credit may be used towards satisfying elective requirements.
 If you plan to complete your MM in Music Education at George Mason, please register for credit.
 If you would like more in-depth information about the program, email program director Dr. Charles Ciorba to set up an online meeting.